go-furnace/go-furnace/README.md

   stack_name: test2-stack
 ```

-Notice that the name of the template file does not contain a directory.
-The template file must be located next to configuration
+Notice that the name of the stack template file does not contain a directory.
+The stack template file must be located next to configuration file.
-file.

-As a fall-back and default, `~/.config/go-furnace` directory is used.

 CodeDeploy further requires an IAM policy on the current user in order to be able to handle ASG and deploying to the EC2 instances.
 For this, a regular IAM role can be created from the AWS console.
-The name of the IAM profile can be configured later when pushing,
-if that is not set, the default is used which is `CodeDeployServiceRole`.
+The name of the IAM profile can be configured later when pushing, if that is not set, the default is used which is `CodeDeployServiceRole`.
+This role can also be created via the CloudFormation stack template.

-This configuration allows for multiple stacks for a single project as long as the corresponding `.furnace` file exists.
+This setup allows for multiple stacks for a single project as long as the corresponding `.furnace` file exists; giving much more flexibility to the user.

 ### AWS Commands